tendermint/tendermint/docs/architecture/adr-073-libp2p.md

 ## Open Questions

-- What is the role of Protocol Labs in the implementation of libp2p in tendermint, both during the initial implementation and on an ongoing basis thereafter?
+- What is the role of Protocol Labs in the implementation of libp2p in Tendermint, both during the initial implementation and on an ongoing basis thereafter?

 - Should all P2P traffic for a given node be pushed to a single topic,